Xpitfire/dork.db/README.md

 docker start dorkdb
 ```

-* You can now use the following connection string for local hosting:
+* You can now use the following connection string for local testing:
 ```
 mongodb://localhost:27017/local
 ```